MinecraftForge/Documentation/docs/rendering/modelextensions/rendertypes.md

 Render Types
 ============

-Adding the `render_type` entry at the top level allows specifying the render type this model will render in.
-If this is not specified, the model will fall back to the render types returned by `ItemBlockRenderTypes#getRenderLayers()`.
+Adding the `render_type` entry at the top level of the JSON suggests to the loader what render type the model should use.
+If not specified, the loader gets to pick the render type(s) used, often falling back to the render types returned by `ItemBlockRenderTypes#getRenderLayers()`.

-This is merely a hint to the model loader and custom model loaders are free to ignore this entry.
+Custom model loaders may ignore this field entirely.

 !!! note
     Since 1.19 this is preferred over the deprecated method of setting the applicable render type(s) via `ItemBlockRenderTypes#setRenderLayer()` for blocks.